 Management strategies for 'More able, Gifted and Talented' or 'Enrichment and Extension' provision.

-One teacher/leader co-ordinates the provision and practice within the school for Enrichment and extension/Gifted and Talented.
+In conjunction with the Deputy Head Academic, one teacher/leader helps to coordinate the provision and practice within the school for Enrichment and extension/Gifted and Talented.